 I live in a country where most people enjoy a lifestyle that would have been unimaginable to people of the past.
 According to the Global Footprint Network, if everyone lived like the average American, we would need five planet Earths to supply our desires.

 That's simply impossible.
 Unsustainable.
 No matter what story we tell ourselves about untapped sources of oil or higher-yield crops or improved energy efficiency, the Earth is finite.
 That means its resources – even if some currently remain undiscovered – are finite.

 How is it possible for us to think that our lifestyle can continue as it is?
 Why are we so unaware of reality?

 While surrounded by our machines, living in man-made environments, it's hard to believe in our dependence on nature.
 When we go to the grocery store, and see produce from all over the world, and aisles full of highly processed and packaged foods, we seem to forget where it all comes from.
-When we enter Target or Walmart, or shop online, we look only at the millions of products available, and never think about the natural resources that go into making them, or even more natural resources expended in shipping them to our doors.
+When we enter a big box store, or shop online, we look only at the millions of products available, and never think about the natural resources that go into making them, or even more natural resources expended in shipping them to our doors.

-We have to start thinking like people who really believe there is only one Earth.
+We have to start thinking like people who believe there is only one Earth.

 We have one true need: a healthy planet with intact ecosystems where we and our children and grandchildren can live.
 A healthy planet that we can share with the other 7.5 billion people who live here.

 It isn't enough to intellectually accept the facts and then go on with life as usual.
 And whether we start by cutting meat from our diets, buying more unprocessed food that is grown closer to where we live, driving much less and walking or bicycling more, moving to a smaller house, using less heat and air conditioning, buying fewer clothes, shoes, and household goods, planting trees, or avoiding air travel, we must start.